Updated June 29, 2023

-- Open Recent Files (Ctrl + 0, 1,….9): You can open recently used files of this software very quickly by press Ctrl + 0, Ctrl + 1….and so on; that means if you press Ctrl + 0, then it will open just last used file and if you press Ctrl + 1 then it will open a file which is used before last used file and so on in this sequence.
+- Open Recent Files (Ctrl + 0, 1,….9): You can open recently used files of this software very quickly by pressing Ctrl + 0, Ctrl + 1….and so on; that means if you press Ctrl + 0, then it will open just last used file, and if you press Ctrl + 1 then it will open a file which is used before last used file and so on in this sequence.

 - Rearrange Windows (Ctrl + Shift + H): By pressing the keyboard’s Ctrl + Shift + H button, you can rearrange opened windows or tabs of this software.